POORNIMAMOGAVEERA/Spring-Cloud-Fundamentals/README.md

 Theoretical Concepts I learnt in the Courses

 # Why we need Spring Cloud in SpringBoot?
->Provides Some of the developing tools for developers to build a robust cloud application quickly.
+>Provides Some of the developing tools for developers to build a robust cloud application quickly./n 1.Service Registration
- 1.Service Registration
  2.Load Balancing
  3.Fault Tolerance